bsurial/startinggrant-samples-size/sample-size.md

 ### Introduction

-This is a simulation to calculate the sample size needed for my SNSF Starting Grant application **Screening for Chlamydia and Gonorrhea in Switzerland**: Evidence-based Approaches to Public Health.
+This is a simulation to calculate the sample size needed for my SNSF Starting Grant application **Optimizing Screening for Chlamydia and Gonorrhea:** Toward Effective Prevention and Antibiotic Stewardship.

 I use the following assumptions based on estimates of the Swiss HIV Cohort Study data.